arsy786/spring-boot-tutorials/README.md

 Before JPA, we used JDBC API to query these relational databases.
 With JDBC, we have to provide native SQL queries as well as handling cumbersome JDBC components like Connection, ResultSet, etc. Writing those String representations of SQL was not only tedious but also error-prone.
-Moreover, query syntax may change when you change your database.
+Moreover,the query syntax may change when you change your database.

 ### 4.3 Hibernate